 FARMING: Farming on the islands has and will play a large part in shaping the landscape.
 However, there is a lack of in-depth understanding of where farming is at present and what it will look like in the future.
 For most of a century bulb and flower growing was the predominant activity, largely responsible for the landscape we see today.
 Now, apart from a handful of larger farms, most if not all smaller farms have cease3d to grow flowers.
 What of the future?
 There is clearly potential for some diversification, as shown by projects as ducks, vineyards and apples for juice, but any widespread attempt to grow more crops to cater for the tourist trade, brings the use of the precious resource of water, for irrigation into conflict with residents and tourism!
+The respondent's comments are noted.
 By far the most favoured diversification has been to tourist accommodation, in some cases this is now the only economic activity, not only to the detriment to farming but adding to the infrastructure problems.
+The respondent's comments are noted.
 Conservation AREAS: Whilst the de-designation of some areas may be an attractive proposition, it would be difficult to administer and result in endless conflict.
+The respondent's comments are noted.
 SUSTAINABILITY: Sustainable as a prefix to everything has been so misused as to become meaningless.
-RE050 Are 3.22 - 3.29 "sustainable development" and "duty to co-operate" the Council's views (as stated) or are they those of the Council Officers?
+The respondent's comments are noted.
+RE049 Are 3.22 - 3.29 "sustainable development" and "duty to co-operate" the Council's views (as stated) or are they those of the Council Officers?
 How many of these statements have gone before 'full council' (our elected representatives), have been fully considered and adopted by the Members?
 We are a democratic society but this section of the scoping report in particular does not sound like it, it resembles indoctrination!
-RE051 The 'Vision statement' for 2005 is succinct, yet quite comprehensive and could hardly be disputed, we should think, by most residents.
+The respondent's comments are noted.
+The local plan, when examined independently in public by the Planning Inspectorate could not be found 'sound' if it does not satisfactory address our duty to co-operate or promote policies and proposals that are found to be sustainable.
+In order to ensure the local plan is 'sustainable' in all aspects of this term, it is sustainably appraised in terms of environmental impacts.
+Elected Members of the Council do not have a choice about whether or not these two issues are addressed.
+Both of these aspects are a requirement of the local plan process but also difficult to demonstrate in such an isolated environment.
+RE050 The 'Vision statement' for 2005 is succinct, yet quite comprehensive and could hardly be disputed, we should think, by most residents.
 We question whether para 2.2, p6, is an improvement.
 Indeed it suffers from all the contemporary jargon and 'management speak' that characterizes so much documentation these days.
 It confuses rather than enhances one's understanding of the issues.
 Without wishing to be negative (or cynical!), phrases such as 'a thriving vibrant community, rooted in nature and excited about the future' hardly seem appropriate to a document that seeks to determine what are this community's down-to-earth priorities for the future at a time of huge financial constraint.
-Section 2, Objectives Each of these 6 objectives has been proposed, discussed and debated during the 25 years that we have lived in Scilly.
-The aspirations can hardly be denied but, at a time when money is short and we are in debt, they cannot all be afforded and therefore a process of prioritization must surely be adopted.
-Disappointingly, we see little in this document that discusses priorities.
-We think that there should be a hard-nosed attempt to determine costs of the principal aspirations and come to conclusions about what the priorities should be.
-Key issues (end of 2.2, p7) As listed, there are seven but in reality energy, fuel, water, sewerage and waste could well be distinguished as they could be separately costed and might be allocated different levels of priority.
-For example, the sewerage system in Hugh Town is clearly in urgent need of improvement (and a legal requirement by UK and EU Agencies) but is a separate issue from the management and recycling of waste materials in the Porthmellon area.
-We shall list our own key issues/priorities later.
+The respondent's comments are noted.